 There are various programs available that you may qualify for that can help you get out of student loan debt.
 If you don’t qualify for them, make a plan to start doubling your student loan payments and talk to a private lender about student loan refinancing.
 A few of those programs include:

 - Teacher loan forgiveness.
 Teachers who work for low-income schools or educational agencies may qualify for this program.

 - Public service loan forgiveness.
 This program is for select people who have worked in a public sector job for a certain period of time.

 - Income-driven payment plans.
 If you’ve recently lost your job or had a reduction in income, find out if your lender will allow you to move to a modified payment plan based on your current salary.

 4. Roll over retirement accounts from past employers.

 Now that you may have worked for a few different companies, it’s likely you have more than one retirement savings account.
 It’s easy to forget about old accounts along with the amount of money you have in them and what fees you are being charged to keep them open.

 To help keep track of your retirement accounts, speak with each financial institution to see if rolling them over into one account would make financial sense.
 If so, they will be easier to track all from one location.

 5. Get help from a financial professional.

 A financial professional can work with you to explore additional ways that you can prepare for retirement while you’re in your 30s.
-For further assistance, schedule a free consultation with the top-rated accountants at Miller & Company.
+For further assistance, schedule a consultation with the top-rated accountants at Miller & Company.